glafratta/collision-simulation/README.md

 ### Navigation demo (Raspberry Pi)
 * `sudo ./reactive`: this program demonstrates reactive avoidance
 * `sudo ./targetless` : this program demonstrates planning over a 1m distance horizon for a control goal that is not a target location but rather an objective to drive straight for the longest time with the least amount of disturbances
-* `sudo ./target`: this program (under construction) demonstrates target seeking behaviour, where the target is imaginary and located at x=1.0m, y=0.0m
+* `sudo ./target`: this program (under construction) demonstrates target seeking behaviour, where the target is imaginary and located at x=1.0m, y=0m.
 * `sudo ./targetless_benchmark`: for data collection; the program creates a folder called bodiesSpeedStats1.0, which you can navigate to and run the script `sh ../speed_analysis.sh`

+### Settings
+The automatic settings is for debug files to be turned off and for the robot to simulate its plans in chunks of 1m each (half the sensor range).
+To change these settings just run the above executables as `your_executable 1 your_step_size`.
+From experimental findings, we recommend using a step the size of the robot's diameter.